Lake Raleigh Recreation Area

 Before visiting, be sure to review Lake Raleigh Recreation Area’s rules and guidelines:

-• Dogs must be kept on a six-foot leash at all times.
+- Dogs must be kept on a 6-foot leash at all times.

 Hiking and Mountain Biking Trails

-All trails are marked by trailheads and open to the public from dawn until dusk.
-Parking is available at Centennial Campus Middle School.
+The trails are open to the public from dawn until dusk.

 Trail Guidelines